tataratat/splinepy/docs/markdown/spline_plotting.md

 # Visualizing Splines
-As a new feature SplinePy now also has the ability to directly plot splines.
-The splines are plotted with the `vedo` library.
+As a new feature splinepy now also has the ability to directly plot splines.
+The splines are plotted with the library `gustaf` and `vedo`.

 The following will give a brief introduction into basic spline creation and visualization.